DrLuke/pyree-old/doc/network.md

 #### `msgid (int)`
 Unique message ID generated with the python 3 [uuid library](https://docs.python.org/3/library/uuid.html#uuid.uuid4), and then [converted](https://docs.python.org/3/library/uuid.html#uuid.UUID.int) to an integer.
-It is used to correspond a reply to an initial request.+
+It is used to correspond a reply to an initial request.

 #### `msgtype (string)`
 The type of message this is.
 Depending on the type of the message, it gets decoded differently.